 - Sew scrap fabric strips to the foundation fabric, starting in the middle and working out to both ends.
 I tried to choose scraps that harmonized with the colors of the quilt top.
 See our post on string quilting for step-by-step instructions.

-- Cut the flannel fabric in half and sew the string strip between the two pieces of backing, using a quarter-inch seam.
+- Sew the string strip between the two pieces of backing, using a quarter-inch seam.

 After that, it’s just a matter of basting, quilting, and binding.
 Here’s a view of the finished quilt from the front: